sthzg/generator-subgenext/README.md

 * the initial implementation may support one generator per package, but providing multiple subgens per external package should be supported later

 The drafted user interface achieves logic through a separate generator (`generator-subgenext`).
 It is proposed since it doesn't demand Yeoman's maintainers to approve the idea but can be developed to a stable state individually.
 If, however, the idea sounds interesting it could also be implemented into the yo cli and thus, enable seamless integration. (e.g. `yo subgenext scan`, etc.).

+##Caveats##

+* The current way this generator looks up packages requires the host generator to be a (peer)dependency and all installed subgens to be (dev)dependencies in your `package.json`.
+There should be enough room for improvements.
+* Initial development in this `proof-of-concept` branch works with locally installed generators.
+At a later stage I'd like to inspect if and what is necessary to respect globally installed generators as well.